wikimedia/mediawiki-extensions-ContentTranslation/hooks.md

 ## mw.cx.translation.updated

 Fired when the translation section was updated using the MT card, for example with the 'restore' or 'use source text' actions.

+##  mw.cx.translation.placeholders.ready

+Fired after every section in the translation column has been filled with a placeholder.